 What is law school?

-Law school is an intensive professional program that is typically completed in around three years.
-Law courses generally emphasize training in a variety of legal skills, including advocacy, negotiation, research, investigation, counseling, writing and continually enhancing abilities for critical analysis.
+Law school is an intensive professional program that is typically completed in three years.
+Law courses generally emphasize training in a variety of legal skills, including advocacy, negotiation, research, investigation, counseling, writing, and continually enhancing abilities for critical analysis.

 Is law school for me?

-There are many factors to consider if you are exploring the idea of applying to law school.
-Admittance to law school is extremely competitive and requires a major investment of time, effort and money in addition to commitment and dedication.
+There are many factors to consider if you are considering applying to law school.
+Admittance to law school is extremely competitive and requires a major investment of time, effort and money, in addition to commitment and dedication.
 It is very likely you will accrue student loan debts, and it is vital that students remain future-thinkers throughout the entire law school process.

 What is a Juris Doctor (JD) degree?

 A Juris Doctor (JD) is the degree typically awarded when a student completes law school.
 Many universities offer accelerated and part-time programs towards earning a JD, along with evening and weekend programs for non-traditional students.
 It is important to explore all the varying options available to students wishing to receive training in a wide range of legal professions.

 Most law schools do not require that applicants fulfill a certain set of prerequisites; rather, they prefer to accept students from a diverse and wide-ranging pool of academic disciplines.
 It is important for you to choose a major that is intellectually stimulating and personally challenging, yet demonstrates your capability to succeed in a rigorous academic environment.